arangodb/docs/3.11/graphs-general-graphs-functions.md

     If an edge does not have the attribute named as defined in option `weight` this default is used as weight.
-    If no default is supplied the default would be positive infinity so the path and hence the closeness can not be calculated.
+    If no default is supplied the default would be positive infinity so the path and hence the closeness cannot be calculated.

 **Examples**